Gunman Kills 12 in Bar in Thousand Oaks, Off Duty Sheriff’s Sergeant Also Killed

 Update: gunman recently identified as Ian David Long.

 The Sheriff, Sgt.
-Ron Helus enteren the bar after he heard the shooing snd was shoot several times, he died early Thursday morning.
+Ron Helus entered the bar after he heard the shooting and was shot several times, he died early Thursday morning.

 Several witnesses reported the man was dressed in black and began shooting at the people in the front immediately after entering the bar.